herbertkb/herbertkb.github.io/_posts/2019-10-07-things-learned-studying-for-rhcsa.md

 Some of these notes will be really spare for things I (mostly) already know.
 If you see a paragraph, its for something I needed a refresher on.

+I'm taking a spaced repetition approach.
+Going to try to read all the way through first without doing labs and exercises, then going back and doing all the labs.
+This will freshen it my mind and help reinforce the "finger thinking" for the commands and tasks.
+But time is running short.

 # Command line basics

 `! string` shell builtin expands to last command beginning with `string`.